Understanding JFBR’s financial ratios: A beginner’s guide

 Sponsored

-Further, it is important to consider JFBR stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 1.51.JFBR’s price to book ratio for the most recent quarter was 0.39, resulting in an 1.10 price to cash per share for the period.
+Further, it is important to consider JFBR stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 1.54.JFBR’s price to book ratio for the most recent quarter was 0.32, resulting in an 1.12 price to cash per share for the period.

 How does Jeffs’ Brands Ltd (JFBR) stock rate among analysts?
 Buy, sell, or hold?